brettcutt/issue-tracker/MANUAL_TESTS.md

 - Safari:
   - I'm running safari on windows. **The last version update was back in 2012.** This would suggest that this version of browser doesn't support some css or jquery attributes the same as other browsers do.
   - Redirection to my GitHub account doesn't work.
-  - The second part of the homepage connot be seen, most likely due to the jquery 'show fade', I have on the elements.
+  - The second part of the homepage can't be seen, most likely due to the jquery 'show fade', I have on the elements.
   - If I tried to make payment I would get 'We were unable to take a payment with that card!' error.
-That would be an issue with stripe.
+That would be an issue with Stripe.
 Since payment cannot be made, I could not upvote the feature.
   - A lot of css wasn't compatible.
 Forms were stretched out or squashed.
 The bugs and feature tickets took up the whole row instead of lining up next to each other.